Avalanche powered by Wavelink

 The primary components of Avalanche include:

-• Enterprise Server and Statistics Server.
+•Servers.
 The Enterprise Server manages information and facilitates all communication between the Console, the device servers, and the Enterprise Server database.
 The Statistics Server collects statistical information from your devices and device servers for reporting purposes and stores information in the Statistics Server database.
-The Web Server that provides the Web Console is often installed in the same location as the Enterprise Server.
+The Web Server (Apache Tomcat) provides the Web Console and is often installed in the same location as the Enterprise Server.

-• Databases.
+•Databases.
 Avalanche databases store information about your network and devices.
-There are two databases for Avalanche.
-The Enterprise Server database handles information such as managing device configuration.
-The Statistics Server database manages statistical information regarding the state of devices on your network.
+There are two databases for Avalanche: the Enterprise Server database handles information such as managing device configuration, and the Statistics Server database manages statistical information regarding the state of devices on your network.

-• Enablers.
-Mobile devices (except for iOS or Windows Phone devices) must have an Avalanche Enabler installed in order to be managed by Avalanche.
+•Enablers.
+Mobile devices must have an Avalanche Enabler installed in order to be managed by Avalanche.
 An Enabler relays information between the mobile device and the device server.
 With the Enabler installed, the mobile device can receive configuration instructions that you create in the Avalanche Console.

-For information on installation options, see Preparing to Install Avalanche.
+For information on installation options, see Installing Avalanche.

 For more information about the ports Avalanche uses to communicate and a more detailed map of components, see Port Information.